-4. Standard of Passing:
+13. Standard of Passing:

-- 1. To pass each paper 40 marks out of 100 are required. - 2.
-Semester Examination: In every theory and practical/practicum paper a candidate should obtain a minimum of 40 % of total marks i.e. 32 marks out of 80 marks. - 3.
-To pass each theory and practical paper 8 marks are required for internal assessment. - 4.
-Seminar should be presented for 20 marks for semester III & IV and assignment should be submitted for semester III & IV for each paper for internal assessment.
+- a.
+To pass each paper 40 marks out of 100 are required. - b.
+Semester Examination: In every theory and practical/practicum paper a candidate shouldobtain a minimum of 40 % of total marks i.e., 32 marks out of 80 marks. - c.
+To pass each theory and practical paper 8 marks are required for internal assessment. - d.
+Seminar should be presented for 20 marks for semester III & IV and assignment should besubmitted for semester III & IV for each paper for internal assessment. - e.
+To pass each paper of SEC-III and SEC- IV 20 marks out of 50 are required.

-5. NATURE OF QUESTION PAPER AND SCHEME OF MARKING: -
+14. NATURE OF QUESTION PAPER AND SCHEME OF MARKING: -